sumyat196/Food_delivery_time_predictor/README.md

 ## Evaluation

 The performance of the trained models is evaluated using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R2) Score.

-## Contributing

-Contributions to this project are welcome.
-You can contribute by opening an issue to report bugs, suggest improvements, or submit pull requests with enhancements.